ushitora-anqou/rook-on-minikube/README.md

  1    ssd  0.00099          osd.1              up   1.00000  1.00000
 ```

 Here, I removed the deployment for the OSD 0.
-Then, the blocking PDBs are successfully created:
+Then, the blocking PDBs were successfully created:
 ```
 $ kubectl delete deploy -n rook-ceph rook-ceph-osd-0 deployment.apps "rook-ceph-osd-0" deleted